Moderated Network Models: Moderated Network Models

 \subsection{Visualizing Moderated Network Models}

 Pairwise network models are typically visualized in a network consisting of nodes representing variables and undirected edges representing pairwise interactions.
-In moderated network models, we have additional moderation parameters and therefore need to find a new visualization that allows to include those without giving up clarity.
+In MNMs, we have additional moderation parameters and therefore need to find a new visualization that allows to include those without giving up clarity.
 We solve this problem with a factor graph visualization, in which each interaction (pairwise or higher-order) is represented by a \textit{factor node} \citep[see e.g.][]{koller2009probabilistic}.
 We first show how to represent a pairwise network model as a factor graph and then demonstrate how to include moderation parameters in the factor graph visualization.

 Figure \ref{fig_intro_factorgraph} (a) shows the typical network-visualization of a pairwise network model with edges 1-2 and 2-3 indicating pairwise interactions between those two pairs of variables.
 Panel (b) shows the visualization of the same network model as a factor graph: now each pairwise interaction is represented by a square red factor node which connects to the nodes that are involved in the respective pairwise interaction.
 In the present example the network model has two pairwise interactions, each of which is now represented by a factor nodes.
 The label 2 indicates that the interaction is pairwise.
-The factor graph visualization allows us to also include interactions involving three variables (3-way interactions).